 Blue Buffalo Wilderness Chicken Recipe Grain-Free Dry Dog Food is perfect if you’re looking for a wild diet.
 This line was crafted to amplify the nutrients dogs would get in nature.

-This is a high protein, grain-free food.
+This is a high-protein, grain-free food.
 The carbohydrates come from sweet potatoes and peas.
-Deboned chicken is the number one ingredient, followed by chicken meal for added glucosamine.
+Deboned chicken is the number one ingredient, followed by a chicken meal for added glucosamine.

 Each scoop has 34% crude protein, 15% crude fat, and 6% crude fiber.
 There is no wheat, corn, or soy.
 Each bite replicates a wholesome diet your dog would get outside of domestication.

 Blue Buffalo also has their signature LifeSource Bits in the food, which packs over 15 superfoods inside.
 Each morsel is crunchy and healthy for your Malinois.
 This dry kibble is perfect for overall dental health, too.